Secure Sandbox

 await sandbox.exec('cat ~/.ssh/id_rsa'); // blocked by policy

 secureSandbox() is built on agentsh (agent shell), the open-source execution-layer security engine.
-It installs the agentsh binary into the sandbox, replaces /bin/bash with a policy-enforcing shell shim, and routes every operation through five kernel-level enforcement layers.
+It installs the agentsh binary into the sandbox, replaces /bin/bash with a policy-enforcing shell shim, and routes every operation through multiple kernel-level enforcement layers.

 Unlike prompt-level guardrails that depend on the AI model complying with instructions, agentsh operates below the model layer — intercepting actual system calls (file access, network connections, process execution) and evaluating them against deterministic policy rules.
 No matter what prompt injection is attempted, policy enforcement is applied to the real operations the agent tries to perform.
 Learn more about this approach in the execution-layer security overview.

-The five enforcement layers:
+The enforcement layers:

 Landing page